Leukemia, Chronic Myeloid (CML)

 Platelets, which help control bleeding by forming clots

 In nearly all patients with CML, a defect in a chromosome (the genetic material) in the leukemic cells occurs.
 This defect is called the Philadelphia chromosome, named for the city where it was discovered.
 This abnormal chromosome forms when two chromosomes in the cell swap their genetic material.
 It is not clear what causes this to happen.
-Because of this event, a protein that normally helps to regulate the production of new white blood cells in the bone marrow--the Abl protein--becomes stuck in the "on" position, telling the body to keep making more abnormal blood cells.
+Because of this event, a protein that normally helps to regulate the production of new white blood cells in the bone marrow — the Abl protein — becomes stuck in the "on" position, telling the body to keep making more abnormal blood cells.

 How CML is diagnosed

+Some people go to their doctor because they are having some of the symptoms described above.
 Many people with CML do not have symptoms at the time the disease is diagnosed.
 In these people, the disease is found during routine blood tests.

 Blood tests are done to count the different types of blood cells.
 A blood sample is looked at under the microscope, and if an abnormally high number of mature and maturing white blood cells are noted, a bone marrow biopsy may be done.